 6. Do you have clear assessment practices in place to articulate the success and impact of your programming in schools?

-7. Has your organization developed a clear communications/marketing/recruiting strategy for schools, students, and teachers?
+7. Has your organization developed a clear communications, marketing, and recruiting strategy for schools, students, and teachers?

 Modified from Charlotte Danielson’s Framework for Teaching, the CPS Framework is used as the foundation of a school or district’s mentoring, coaching, professional learning, and teacher evaluation processes.
 The Arts Addendum was created by the Department of Arts Education to illustrate how important and unique aspects of arts teaching practice in music, visual arts, theatre, and dance align with the CPS Framework.